28 Dec Inveraray Castle virtual photo tour and things to do for day trip cruise ship passengers or Scottish Highlands

-Allow two hours for touring Inveraray Castle, then visit the gardens
+Allow two hours for touring Inveraray Castle interior, then visit the castle gardens

 The day of our visit was dreary and overcast, not unusual for the British Isles.
 Our exterior photos certainly don’t do the place justice.
 You’ll have to imagine a blue sky with billowing clouds and sunshine bringing out the castle stonework’s fine details.

 Allow two hours for touring the castle interior.
 Highlights include visits to the State Dining Room, Tapestry Drawing Room, Armoury Hall, Gallery, Clan Room, Victorian Room, MacArthur Room and Picture Turret.
 The interior tour concludes in the original basement kitchen, used until the 1950s.
 Copper pots still hang on the walls and sit atop stoves as if dinner will be prepared any moment.